sag7221/Brazilian_EComm_Predictions/README.md

 **The Outliers**

 - From a glance we can see that we have some outliers.
 With that being said, we want to make sure we reliably remove the outliers that we don't need, so we use the 1.5 IQR rule.
-All this means is that the data that falls below the lower quartile ( the value under which 25% of data points are found when they are arranged in increasing order) and above the upper quartile (the value under which 75% of data point are found when arranged in increasing order) will be our outliers and then we will make our decision if this data will be of any use to us.
-- The decision was made to remove only the outliers from recency and monetary columns only.
-We determined that removing the outliers from frequency will skew our data so we will keep them.
-The amount to be removed from recency and monetary are the outliers that fall with +/- 5% of the boundaries.

 **Creating the Segments and Linking the Scores**

-We take our new data, create the labels, assigned them, and then we add the segments.
+We take our new data, create the labels, assign them, and then we add the segments.
 The segments will be matched up with the appropriate scores, letting us know where our customers stand.
-Here's the Source we used to assist us in the segments: https://documentation.bloomreach.com/engagement/docs/rfm-segmentation
+Here is the source we referred to: https://documentation.bloomreach.com/engagement/docs/rfm-segmentation

 <img src="Images/RFM_Segmentation.png" width=950>